-Timely filing extensions for claim submissions that were instituted by the IRS/DOL last March as part of a Covid-19 National Emergency declaration are set to expire April 30, 2021, barring another extension.
+Timely filing extensions for claim submissions that were instituted by the IRS/DOL last March as part of a Covid-19 National Emergency declaration will be extended after President Joe Biden said he would extend the emergency in a Feb.
+24 letter to Congress.

-For example, if the national emergency expires on March 1, 2021, the outbreak period will end 60 days later on April 30, 2021, at which time timely filing rules will go back into effect.
+For example, if the national emergency had expired on March 1, 2021, the outbreak period would have ended 60 days later on April 30, 2021, at which time timely filing rules would go back into effect.

 Commercial payers were not required to implement this policy, although many have.
 This includes Aetna, UnitedHealthcare, Cigna, and several BCBS products.
 Most payers typically allow a 180-day timeframe from the date of service for a provider to submit a claim and be eligible for payment.